Mike Shirkey: Tenure

-In a February interview with radio station WKHM, Shirkey alleged that dead people voted in Michigan in the 2020 elections, a claim that has been denied by others.
+In a February interview with radio station WKHM, Shirkey falsely claimed that dead people voted in Michigan in the 2020 elections.
 In 2021, Shirkey led efforts in the Michigan Senate by Republicans which according to the GOP are aimed at securing elections in Michigan, Democrats and other critics have called these efforts by Republicans a push to restrict voting rights.

 In April 2021, Shirkey accepted an invitation to meet with militia leaders.
 During the meeting in Grand Rapids, Shirkey told the militias, "We need you now more than ever to continue to train" and "to stand up and test that assertion of authority by government".
-The Associated Press described the event "Michigan’s GOP leadership has for the first time in memory bestowed legitimacy on its state’s militia, long relegated to the shadows" and indicative of the rightward shift of the Michigan GOP after the 2020 elections.
+The Associated Press described the event, stating, "Michigan's GOP leadership has for the first time in memory bestowed legitimacy on its state's militia, long relegated to the shadows" and indicative of the rightward shift of the Michigan GOP after the 2020 elections.

 Shirkey was ineligible for re-election in 2022 due to term limits.

 In his farewell address to the Senate, Shirkey claimed that "the surprise attack of an insidious virus" was "one that we were not prepared for, but one that was most certainly planned," embracing the unproven theory that COVID was a designed attack by China.
 He also suggested a series of "little-g gods" like climate change, gun control, digital currency, child sacrifice, and "trans-whatever" are part of a broader push to "achieve a one-world government" and "one-world religion."
-He also took aim at the World Economic Forum, arguing the non-governmental lobbying organization is behind a push for “the elimination of sovereignty,” and that, "It's becoming glaringly apparent COVID was just the beginning of the forces that will test the very fabric of our freedoms, independence, our sovereignty, our values, and even our God-given rights."
+He also took aim at the World Economic Forum, arguing the non-governmental lobbying organization is behind a push for "the elimination of sovereignty", and that "It's becoming glaringly apparent COVID was just the beginning of the forces that will test the very fabric of our freedoms, independence, our sovereignty, our values, and even our God-given rights."
 According to the Anti-Defamation League, adherents of the "Great Reset" conspiracy theory "warn that 'global elites' will use the pandemic to advance their interests and push forward a globalist plot to destroy American sovereignty and prosperity."
 He also shared an anecdote about noticing warmth in a Senate bathroom and reaching his hand into a Senate toilet to test the water temperature.
 He said, "I put my hand in it, and it was hot water.
 So I went back to the office and said, 'Please, get a hold of maintenance staff around here and ask them why taxpayers are paying for hot water in our toilets."